 A journey of discovery

 Mr. Doshi described the campus plan as a journey of discovery where you would discover new architectural experience at every turn and in every courtyard.
-The façade would utilize locally quarried stone walls with concrete frame pergolas interspersed with projecting window elements.
-Windows on each floor would project out several feet to provide shade for the window below providing climate control and architectural accent.
+The façade would utilize locally quarried stone with concrete components interspersed with projecting window elements.
+Windows on each floor would project out several feet to provide shade for the window below.
+Such an arrangement offered climate control and architectural accent.

 I worked closely with Mr. Doshi in the development of design vocabulary for the campus buildings during my internship in 1976-77.
 The campus was completed and opened in 1983.
 I had an opportunity to visit the campus in 1985 and gave a presentation at U Penn Department of Architecture in 1991 on comparative study of IIM campuses at Ahmedabad and Bangalore.

 Sketch plan and section

 I was pleased to learn that when a popular Bollywood director needed a campus for his 2009 film “3 Idiots”, he selected IIM Bangalore after visiting many college campuses in India.
 It provided the best setting for academic excellence and campus life.
 That is a tribute to the success of this campus as a place for learning, and its unique contribution to campus design.

 - Title Image: Main campus, IIM Bangalore.
 By Nitinku5021a – Nitinku5021a, Public Domain, https://commons.wikimedia.org/w/index.php?curid=53639124